Tooth Extractions

 When Tooth Extraction is Necessary

 A dental extraction is the procedure to remove a tooth from your mouth.
-A dental extraction is most commonly required if one of your teeth is damaged beyond practical repair.
-The most common reasons for tooth extractions include:
+It is usually required if one of your teeth is damaged beyond practical repair.

 What to expect